srikanth-kilaru/ml349_ObjectDetection_CNN/README.md

 Object detection is the process of finding instances of real-world objects such as faces, bicycles, and buildings in images or videos.
 Object detection algorithms typically use extracted features and learning algorithms to recognize instances of an object category.
 It is commonly used in applications such as image retrieval, robotics, security, surveillance, and advanced driver assistance systems (ADAS).
 Object detection and segmentation is an area of significant R&D activity in both academia and industry.

-Facebook AI Research (FAIR) Labs open sourced their latest object detection and segmentation algorithm, code named Detectron.
-In the interest of attracting more users and contributors for these algorithms, Facebook has open sourced their work under the project code name Detectron.
+Facebook AI Research (FAIR) Labs open sourced their latest object detection and segmentation algorithm, code named Detectron, in the interest of attracting more users and contributors for these algorithms.
 The modular nature of the Detectron code base enabled us to replace the default backbone from ResNet50 / ResNet101 to a VGG or any other backbone that is not already provided in their 'model zoo'.
 We added a new backbone, the Google Inception_ResNet_v2 to the model zoo and tested the object detection capabilities of the model when trained on the PASCAL VOC 2012 & MS COCO dataset is marginal.
 When the inference script is run on an input image, the image is overlaid with segmented masks and a bounding box of the object instances along with their classification and associated confidence level.

-###Further background
+### Further background

 Deep Learning (CNN) architectures such as AlexNet, VGG, Resnet and Inception have proven to be very successful in image classification tasks.
 However they were not particularly useful for object detection.
 A key advance in the area of object detection and segmentation has been the work done by some researchers who now work at Facebook.